openshift/enhancements/enhancements/microshift/microshift-updateability-ostree.md

 ##### Backup management

 - "Data" refers to MicroShift's data
-- _previous commit_ are related to MicroShift's health metadata
-  (therefore only updated when commit runs MicroShift).
+- _previous deployment_ refers to contents of MicroShift's health metadata (therefore only updated when deployment runs MicroShift).
-- _Current boot's commit_ is what currently runs on the device
+- _Current boot's deployment_ is what currently runs on the device
-- _Rollback_ refers to ostree's rollback, i.e. older commit that will be booted if newly staged commit is unhealthy.
+- _Rollback_ refers to ostree's rollback, i.e. older deployment that will be booted if newly staged deployment is unhealthy.
 - Not covered "else" conditions will result in error and not starting the cluster.

 ---